 Under the No Action Alternative, the work described in Alternative 2 of the 2016 FEIS/EIR, SREL C1-3 SEA's and SR ERO C1 SEA is considered completed.
-This includes the project's estimated direct and indirect impacts to Non-federally protected species.
+This includes the project's estimated direct and indirect impacts to non-federally protected species.
 The 2016 FEIS/EIR determined the project's environmental effects on Fisheries would be less than significant with mitigation measures outlined in Section 3.5.6 of the FEIS/EIR.

-Access, haul routes and staging areas will only be located on existing roadways or previously disturbed areas and will not be located below the OHWM of the Sacramento River.
-They will not have an additional significant effect on to fisheries.
+Project access routes, haul routes, and staging areas will only utilize existing roadways or previously disturbed areas and will not be located below the OHWM of the Sacramento River.
+Consequently, this element of the Proposed Action will have no effect on fisheries.